 Tips and Advice to Manage Credit Card Debt Effectively

 Bills.com is here to show you the way out of credit card debt.
 You have several options for consolidating debt, which will make it easier to manage.
-Consolidation isn't the only step though.
+Consolidation isn’t the only step though.
 You also have to find ways to reduce expenses or increase your income.
-We'll show you how to create a budget and then plan to get free of credit card debt.
+We’ll show you how to create a budget and then plan to credit card debt freedom.

 Here are three basic tips for how to manage troubling credit card debt: